 If you’ve never had a hearing test before, or it’s been a few years since you saw an audiologist, you may be wondering what’s in store for you.
 A hearing test is an assessment, which is used to determine how well you can hear.
 There’s no pain involved, and there’s nothing to worry about.
 Your audiologist will talk you through the process, and they’ll also be able to answer any questions you have before or during the test.
-If you’ve got a hearing assessment coming up, here are 4 things to expect.
+If you’ve got a hearing assessment coming up, here are 4 things to expect at your hearing test appointment.

 1. Questions about your hearing and your general health